Healthy Pregnancy: Your Third Trimester Guide

 Size at 31 Weeks: Coconut

 Key developments: The fetus is growing rapidly and moving a lot more these days, too.
-You’re probably feeling lots of wiggles and kicks.
+You may be feeling lots of wiggles and kicks.

 What you need to know: Colostrum, or pre-milk, may leak from your breasts.
-If it doesn’t, it’s nothing to worry about.
-Your body is making it even if you don’t see it.
+If it doesn’t, your body is still making it even if you don’t see it.

-Hopefully you’ve been counting kicks.
+You can also start counting kicks.
 “Babies that are healthy and happy are active, and babies that are sick don’t move very much or at all,” explains Luck.
 Count kicks a couple hours after dinner and if it’s fewer than 10 kicks over the course of two hours, call your HCP, she says.
-Note that the position of your fetus or placenta may affect your ability to feel movement.
+Note that the position of your fetus or placenta (the organ that develops inside the uterus during pregnancy to support and nourish the fetus) may affect your ability to feel movement.
 Check with your HCP, either way.

 Size at 32 Weeks: Napa Cabbage

 Key developments: The fetus will gain up to half of its birth weight during these last two months.
-Taste buds have developed—which comes in handy because the foods you eat make their way to the fetus via amniotic fluid.
+Taste buds have developed— the foods you eat make their way to the fetus via amniotic fluid.

-What you need to know: Feeling lightheaded or dizzy?
-Low blood sugar may be the cause.
+What you need to know: Low blood sugar may cause you to feel lightheaded or dizzy.
 Keep snacks high in carbs and protein with you during the day to eat when you feel lightheaded.

-You’ll definitely feel more back, hip, and pelvic pain and pressure these days, says Luck.
-You may feel like you have to go to the bathroom all the time, too.
+You may feel more back, hip, and pelvic pain and pressure these days, says Luck.
+You may also feel like you have to urinate frequently, too.

 Size at 33 Weeks: Pineapple